magaliais/move.it/README.md

 <h2 id="layout">🔖 Layout</h2>

-Você pode visualizar o layout inicial do projeto através <a href="https://www.figma.com/file/m3yboywRJO2H04cvYQXevo/Move.it-1.0-(Copy)?node-id=160%3A2761" target="_blank">desse link</a>. É necessário ter conta no <a href="https://www.figma.com/" target="_blank">Figma</a> para acessá-lo.
+You can view the inicial layout of the project at <a href="https://www.figma.com/file/m3yboywRJO2H04cvYQXevo/Move.it-1.0-(Copy)?node-id=160%3A2761" target="_blank">Move.it - layout</a>.
+You must have a <a href="https://www.figma.com/" target="_blank">Figma</a> account in order to access it.
+The final layout can be visualized <a href="https://www.figma.com/file/mt52N4YoKzAOYslPbjJFCt/Move.it-2.0-(Copy)?node-id=160%3A2761" target="_blank">here</a>.

 <br>